Blood batteries are not the answer to our fossil fuel woes

 Make no mistake, the large-scale environmental crisis that we are looking at today is possibly the most important issue that mankind has ever confronted - the very basis of our existence is under serious threat - by definition, any other issue that we face as individuals or as collectives, necessarily has to come second - simply because they assume that we have a place to be and are reasonably well supplied with clean air, water and food.
 These are the essentials of life.
 Prerequisites without which there can’t be life.
 So, when climate change and ozone depletion were presented to us as the face of environmentally deleterious human activity, we latched on quite hard.

-This is not to suggest that climate change isn’t a real issue or that we should go on rampantly putting out CO2 into our atmosphere - We are not apathetic to the issue and neither do we fancy ourselves experts - we are merely here to raise a few questions which we believe are pertinent - are we losing sight of the forest while focusing on a few creepers?
+This is not to suggest that climate change isn’t a real issue or that we should go on rampantly putting out CO2 into our atmosphere - We are not apathetic to the issue and neither do we fancy ourselves experts - we are merely here to raise a few questions which we believe are pertinent - are we losing sight of the forest for a few creepers?
 The natural world operates as a tightly interconnected web comprising trillions upon trillions of highly complex units.
 Addressing a problem as multi-faceted, complex and intractable as climate change, demands a highly nuanced and considered approach.

 This can be really tricky - in the best of times, human beings struggle with nuance - clarion calls and slogans are what get things moving usually, if they do at all.
 Mobilizing enough people out of their slumber is hard enough when it comes to issues like these - where is the room for nuance?
 However, that is exactly what is being asked of us.

-Batteries - Not quite the promised knights
+Batteries - Not quite the promised knights in shining armour

 We started this post by talking about electric vehicles not because we have anything against them - quite the contrary really - at ONiO, we care very deeply about finding radically alternative solutions to pertinent problems - trying to find ways to use first-principles thinking to come up with bold, novel solutions that might even seem impossible to begin with.

 So far as EVs represent a brave step towards a greener future, we are all for them.
-However, very few things in life as black and white as that - electric vehicles are great in that they don’t add to our steeply-rising emissions, but are they really as innocuous as they are made out to be?
+However, very few things in life are as black and white as that - electric vehicles are great in that they don’t add to our steeply-rising emissions, but are they really as innocuous as they are made out to be?

 EVs typically run on massive batteries which are hundreds of times more powerful than the ones that power your phones - In most cases, these are Lithium-Ion batteries.
 Lithium-ion batteries require lithium and cobalt to be made - both rare minerals that occur in very few places around the globe.

 Every day, hundreds of thousands of Congolese children descend into narrow wells that burrow deep into the face of the earth - children are preferred for their small frames and limbs - in appalling conditions.
-All for a paltry wage ranging from as low as 1$ a day to about 9$ a day.
-Global demand for Cobalt has quadrupled over the past few years and is further expected to double in the near future - this is mostly due to the massive spike in demand for electric vehicles.
+All for paltry wages ranging from as low as 1$ a day to about 9$ a day.

 Nobody to blame but ourselves